-Last Updated on 30 September 2023 by Cycloscope
+Last Updated on 14 January 2026 by Cycloscope

 Kep, Cambodia – visiting the ghost villas

 Kep is a fallen star, a dream that came untrue, an open wound, a memento, an unwilling memorial.
-Although to a distracted eye none of this may show.
-To the average backpacker, Kep is cheap and tasty crabs, a white sand beach (spoiler: it’s fake), a sparsely populated town inexplicably spread wide.
+Although to a distracted eye, none of this may show.

 Sihanouk and Molyvann

-The protagonist of this era was Vann Molyvann, a Cambodian architect from Kampot who studied in France, few years before many of the Khmer Rouge leaders ironically did the same.
+The protagonist of this era was Vann Molyvann, a Cambodian architect from Kampot who studied in France, a few years before many of the Khmer Rouge leaders ironically did the same.

-Molyvann is undoubtedly the leading figure of New Khmer Architecture, having worked on more than 100 projects from 1953 to 1970 when he managed to escape after the Lon Nol coup and so lived through the Khmer Rouge era.
+Molyvann is undoubtedly the leading figure of New Khmer Architecture, having worked on more than 100 projects from 1953 to 1970, when he managed to escape after the Lon Nol coup and so lived through the Khmer Rouge era.

 The Khmer Rouge years

 Like everywhere in Cambodia, people were forced out of their houses and driven to labor camps in the countryside.
-Few of these villas were taken over by Khmer Rouge cadres, setting up their headquarters, but most lay abandoned, for years that became decades, and still, they are.
+Few of these villas were taken over by Khmer Rouge cadres, setting up their headquarters, but most lay abandoned for years that became decades, and still, they are.

-Some other villas are hidden in the bushes and require a bit of exploration to be seen, those are the worthiest.
-Tropical ivy crawling the twisting staircases, awkward graffiti decorating the walls, greenish for mosses and lichens, ageless unfading rubbish scattered on the floor of wacky balconies.
+Some other villas are hidden in the bushes and require a bit of exploration to be seen; those are the worthiest.
+Tropical ivy crawling the twisting staircases, awkward graffiti decorating the walls, greenish for mosses and lichens, ageless, unfading rubbish scattered on the floor of wacky balconies.

 The Modern Kep